 So, you will stay in one of the houses, and have dinner at that

 house as well as one other house during the weekend.
 I remember mentioning that

 each of the houses puts on activities.
 Some examples would be Ricketts Open Mic

-Night, Venerable Greens (in which Venerable House is turned into a miniature golf
+Night, Ruddock Greens (in which Ruddock House is turned into a miniature golf

 course), DDR in Avery, Blacker Deconstruction (where Blacker asked the age-old